PatriciaORamos/INFT3000/README.md

 👍 Add the picture upload field in the edit item form.
 If the field is blank (i.e. no new picture to replace), do nothing to the existing picture.
 If the field isn’t blank, delete the old picture, move the new picture into the images directory, and update the picture name in the database

+👍 Delete the item image when deleting an item